 Is Epicenter affiliated with a denomination?

-The short answer is "no".
 We are an independent convergent church.
-We are affiliated with a larger communion of churches, the CEEC.
-We are a modern, liturgical, and sacramental church with both historic catholic roots and a charismatic flare.
+We are affiliated with a larger communion of churches, the Continuing Evangelical Episcopal Communion, and the of the Diocese of Saint James the Greater.
+We are a modern, liturgical, and sacramental church with both historic catholicity and a charismatic flare.

 What is a service like at Epicenter?

 Services are lively, sometimes interactive, and spirit-filled.
-Our worship is contemporary and we encourage our congregation to worship as the spirit leads.
-Wednesday nights we have a very informal Bible Study with refreshments and a time of fellowshi, as well as celebrating the Eucharist.
-Our Sunday Mass is filled with worship both in song and in Word.
+Our worship is contemporary and we encourage our congregation to worship as the Spirit leads.
+Thursday nights we have a very informal Bible Study with refreshments and a time of fellowship.
+Our Saturday Mass is filled with worship both in song and in Word.
 We observe the Eucharist or communion and celebrate all that God has done for us.

 Why do you use terms such as Mass, Priest, Father, and Eucharist?